Cloudflare is fantastic free + premium CDN service which provides SSL in the free plan at no cost.

 - Install and activate it

 That’s all – this plugin takes care of everything.
-As you can below it loads properly.
+As you can below, it loads correctly.

 Fix CloudFlare SSL issue in Joomla